bencheeorg/benchee/README.md

 The outliers themselves (aka the samples that have been determined to be outliers) as well as the lower/upper bound after which samples are considered outliers are accessible in the `Benchee.Statistics` struct.

+The samples themselves still include the outliers, they are only removed for calculating statistics.

 ### Saving, loading and comparing previous runs